 C. Rigorous portfolio review rhythm.
 The operating group and deal partners need to be aligned on the details of the portfolio’s current status.
 A monthly portfolio review should focus on value creation through a system of key performance indicators (KPIs) that is both consistent across the portfolio and more granular than a basic red-yellow-green classification.
 The review should take a forward-looking perspective—including, for example, next steps, three-, six-, and 12-month plans, and the next set of KPIs to focus on—mapped to concrete actions along the entire length of the journey to exit.

 One thing that has become clear in recent months is that funds and their portfolio companies need to think through key industry factors and build scenarios for how these could play out.
-During COVID-19, PE firms that had clear cash management playbooks in place were able to get the situation under control and shift towards market share growth and acquisitions faster than firms that lacked
+During COVID-19, PE firms that had clear cash management playbooks in place were able to get the situation under control and shift towards market share growth and acquisitions faster than firms that lacked such plans.

 D. Detailed operational playbook beyond the 100-day plan.
 Playbooks allow GPs to differentiate their capabilities around specific investment areas and execution capabilities.
 They should be used to implement rapid changes to portfolio companies and execute complex strategic moves.
 A well-tested mechanism to reduce indirect spending, for example, will provide deal teams with reassurance about the volume of savings that can be underwritten, and how quickly these can be banked.
 A playbook that details the steps needed to carve out a company and set up essential business functions so it can operate independently will provide investors with a greater degree of comfort about the risks they are taking on—and the steps in the process toward realizing a return on their investment.